 – The two primary Hmong dialects are Hmong Daw (White Hmong) and Mong Njua (Green Hmong).

-– Hmong words are one syllable and are short.
 The majority follow the same structure of a consonant group followed by a vowel.

 – The Hmong people use eight unique tones.